 The two scientists and their associates competed for years to fully describe the complex mixture of gynolactose.
 Combined, their herculean efforts led to the characterization of more than a dozen HMOs.

 These studies paved the way for the many research projects into the incredible health benefits of HMOs.
-Today, we’re still discovering the power of HMOs to improve infant and adult health.

 Why Human Milk Oligosaccharides are important for infant health